JulianFP/NixOSConfig/JuliansFramework/README.md

 - [x] yubikey fully working including for gpg and ssh
 - [x] laptop power tuning
 - [x] direnv enabled
-- [ ] easy monitor switching when connecting to random external monitors (e.g. for presentation) with Hyprland -> custom bash script with rofi?
+- [x] easy monitor switching when connecting to random external monitors (e.g. for presentation) with Hyprland (python script for this)
+- [ ] bluefilter mode for hyprland?
+- [ ] (automatic) timezone switcher for when traveling?
 - [ ] Firefox/thunderbird config?

 ## Installation guide (from NixOS ISO:)